-As a new mum over 40, I’m obsessed with Persian sefid-ab as I feel that it helps with my daily beauty routine and gets rid of lines and wrinkles.
+As a new mum over 40, I’m obsessed with Persian sefid-ab (white water) as I feel that it helps with my daily beauty routine and gets rid of lines and wrinkles.

 I’ve never been afraid to dabble with things that help improve my skin, eyes and hands, so when I discovered an exfoliator called sefid-ab during a visit to see my in-laws in Persia, I was more than happy to try it out.

 Cheaper Than Microdermabrasion

 I’ve been using it weekly ever since.
 The only downside is that it’s hard to come by in the UK.
 That means every time the family asks what we would like, I ask if they could send me some.
 It’s a lot cheaper than the likes of microdermabrasion but has the same effect.

 I’ve found it helps release toxins from my skin and works great on clogged pores, cellulite, stretch-marks and crow’s feet and fine lines under the eye area.
 Sefid-ab is an ancient Iranian cosmetic and cleanser that is used to exfoliate the skin.

 It can be used by both men and women and works best on all skin types with a kiseh or exfoliator mitt.
 The sefid-ab is a white-coloured chalky substance made of animal fat and naturally occurring minerals.
 (Clearly no good for vegetarians or vegans or if you have an allergic reaction).
 It is made by mixing the ingredients with water to form a smooth paste.
 The animal fat is then heated until it melts.